 Nomination of Directors.
 NASDAQ requires that independent directors select or recommend nominees for directors.
 As permitted under Bermuda law and our bye-laws, we do not currently require that independent directors select or recommend nominees for directors.
 Our board of directors, consisting of both independent and non-independent directors, is responsible for identifying and recommending potential candidates to become board members and recommending directors for appointment to board committees.

 Audit Committee.
-NASDAQ requires, among other things, that a listed U.S. company have an audit committee with a minimum of three independent members.
-As permitted under Bermuda law and our bye-laws, our audit committee consists of two members who currently meets NASDAQ independence requirements.
+NASDAQ requires, among other things, that a listed U.S. company have an audit committee consisting solely of independent directors who also satisfy the requirements of SEC Rule 10A-3 and who can read and understand fundamental financial statements.
+NASDAQ also requires that the audit committee have at least three members.
+As permitted under Bermuda law and our bye-laws, our audit committee consists of one member who currently meet the independence requirements of SEC Rule 10A-3.

 Related Party Transactions.
 NASDAQ requires that a listed U.S. company conduct appropriate review and oversight of all related party transactions for potential conflict of interest situations on an ongoing basis by the company’s audit committee or another independent body of the board of directors.
 As permitted under Bermuda law and our bye-laws, our directors are not prohibited from being a party to, or otherwise interested in, any transaction or arrangement with us or in which we are otherwise interested, provided that the director makes proper disclosure of same as required by our bye-laws and Bermuda law.